 Did you know you can put hundreds of dollars back in your wallet every year just by changing the plastic you use at the supermarket register?

 The American Express Blue Cash Preferred Card offers 6% back on US supermarkets up to $6,000 each year, though there is a $95 annual fee.
-Any spending past the annual $6,000 threshold earns just 1% cash back.
+Any spending past the annual $6,000 threshold earns just 1% cash back on this card.

 14. Check the Clearance Rack

 Senior discounts are a dying breed of savings, but some grocery chains still offer them.
 Ask your local grocery stores if they give seniors a discount — typically 5% or 10% off the bill — for shopping on a certain day of the week.

 Here are 10 grocery stores that offer senior discounts.
 But the best advice is this: Call ahead and confirm before showing up and expecting a discount.